ChrisZieba/youmix/README.md

 # YouMix

-This is a google chrome plugin to add some audio mixing capabilities to youtube videos.
-Why?
-I listen to a lot of music in YouTube and every now and then I wonder what certain songs would sound like with audio filters applied.
+This is a Google chrome extension to add audio filters to youtube videos. **Why?** I listen to a lot of music through YouTube, and every now and then I wonder what certain songs would sound like with certain filters applied.
+It's a fun extenstion if you're interested in getting a different perpective from a song.

 ## Screenshots